 Minister as Priest

 My sermons weave together humor, personal story, current events, and the words and deeds of amazing people.
 As someone who believes firmly in salvation through bibliography, I also tend to rely on “scriptural” inspiration, whether that is the Bible, the Lotus Sutra, or the TV series Cosmos.
-The voices of people of color, of women, of LGBTQI+ identities, of the differently-abled, all are among the “common threads” that I seek to bring into the tapestry of Sunday morning.
+The voices of people of color, of women, of those carrying LGBTQI+ identities, of the differently-abled, all are among the “common threads” that I seek to bring into the tapestry of Sunday morning.

 Minister as Pastor

-Like ‘priest’, the term ‘pastor’ may sound a bit old-fashioned, and I suppose it is.
+Like ‘priest’, the term ‘pastor’ may sound a bit old-fashioned, and again, I suppose it is.
 It’s not that the minister is a literal “shepherd” that is “in charge of” the congregational “flock”.
 That’s paternalistic.
 I am not “the boss of everyone”.
 I’m just here to help.

 The point we’re trying to lift up with this role is rather simple — it’s about “being human”.
 Too often, we humans lose track of life.
-Each of us may be called to live a life that is full of meaning, a rich complexity that includes the fullness of experience and expression, that is overfilling with life’s great gifts, that is abundant in love and connection, a life of continual improvement on a trajectory to personal wholeness and societal perfection.
+Each of us may be called to live a life that is full of meaning, a rich complexity that includes the fullness of experience and expression, that is overflowing with life’s great gifts, that is abundant in love and connection, a life of continual improvement on a trajectory to personal wholeness and societal perfection.